 7. Shorter runway to success - a good assessment not only helps to land better candidates (including an analysis of how quickly they'll ramp up) but it provides a roadmap for your onboarding, management coaching, and sales training.
 This ensures that onboarding focuses on priorities that will help candidates reach net profitability faster.

-Using a sales skills assessment test very early in your process improves efficiency and outcomes.
+Using a sales screening very early in your process improves efficiency and outcomes.

 So there are compelling reasons to do so.
 But habit and inertia are powerful.
 You might want to keep your current process and just use a sales test later...when you think you've found the right shortlist.